WATER RESOURCES MANAGEMENT

-With a steady supply ensured, local private, public or civil society-run utilities can be strengthened in long term management, investment and revenue collection.
-ORGUT assists institutions to focus not only on increasing supply but also to prioritise resource regeneration, conservation and rainwater harvesting as well as community involvement.
+ORGUT aims at transforming institutions into competent drivers of development.
+ORGUT works with, and through, existing public institutions rather than creating parallel structures.
+Practicing democratic governance and rule of law, coupled with a sound local and national development strategies aimed at exploiting local comparative advantages builds trust in public institutions and attracts investment.
+The resulting increase in local revenue reduces dependency on central government allocations that often ignore unique local opportunities and challenges.
+In the water sector ORGUT assists institutions to focus not only on increasing supply but also to prioritise resource regeneration, conservation and rainwater harvesting as well as community involvement.
 Cross-sector planning with agriculture, fisheries and industry stakeholders is encouraged and conflict resolution mechanisms between users are established.
 Complementary sanitation and hygiene campaigns are executed together with health sector authorities.
-Short term experts in hydrology, flood control, data collection, water related infrastructure or climate change mitigation complement long term advisors who often work at a central level with overall sector reform and sector wide approaches.
+Experts in hydrology, flood control, data collection, water related infrastructure or climate change mitigation complement long term advisors who often work at a central level with overall sector reform and sector wide approaches.
 After comprehensive institutional and legislation reviews, they share skills in restructuring, client oriented service delivery and effective management, human resource development, cross departmental planning, private sector involvement, outsourcing and procurement.
 New methods for oversight, performance monitoring and financing through trust funds or community development funds are introduced.
-ORGUT offers services for strategic projects but also has expertise available for fast track support for water sector institutions in distress.
+ORGUT offers services for strategic projects but also has expertise available for fast track support for water sector institutions in a reform environment.